fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * Algebraic Data Type:
     * What are the declaration parts?
     * How and why do you use it?
+    * Record syntax.
+    * What is recursive data structure?
+Name some examples.
   * What is newtype declaration?
 Why does it exist?
 What are its constraints and properties?
   * Polymorphic types:
     * What are polymorphic types and polymorphic functions?